tandasat/DotNetHooking/README.md

 Installation
 ----------
-As noted above, this assembly must be registered with GAC, or it located in the same folder as a target executable file (powershell.exe, in our case).
+As noted above, this assembly must be registered with GAC or located in the same folder as a target executable file (powershell.exe, in our case).
 While registering with GAC will be required in the real use cases, skipping registration is more convenient for debugging and testing.
 The below is the